Pornography: Early modern period

-Pornography in the Victorian era
+Late modern period

 During the Victorian era (1837–1901), the invention of the rotary printing press made publication of books easier, many works of lascivious nature were published during this period often under pen names or anonymity.
 In 1837, the Holywell Street (known as "Booksellers' Row") in London had more than 50 shops that sold pornographic material.
 Many of the works published in the Victorian era are considered bold and graphic even by today's lenient standards.
 The English novel The Adventures, Intrigues, and Amours, of a Lady's Maid! written by anonymous "Herself" (c.
 1838) professed the notion that homosexual acts are more pleasurable for women than heterosexuality which is linked to painful and uncomfortable experiences.
 Some of the popular publications from this era include: The Pearl (magazine of erotic tales and poems published from 1879 to 1881); Gamiani, or Two Nights of Excess (1870) by Alfred de Musset; and Venus in Furs (1870) by Leopold von Sacher-Masoch, from whose name the term "masochism" was derived.
 The Sins of the Cities of the Plain (1881) is one of the first sole male homosexual literary work published in English, this work is said to have inspired another gay literary work Teleny, or The Reverse of the Medal (1893), whose authorship has often been attributed to Oscar Wilde.
 The Romance of Lust, written anonymously and published in four volumes during 1873–1876, contained graphical descriptions of themes detailing incest, homosexuality, and orgies.
 Other publications from the Victorian era that included fetish and taboo themes such as sadomasochism and 'cross-generational sex' are: My Secret Life (1888–1894) and Forbidden Fruit (1898).
 On accusations of obscenity many of these works had been outlawed until the 1960s.